 \section{Introduction}

 Climate variability is a complex phenomenon arising from numerous interacting components of a climate system across a wide range of temporal and spatial scales.
-Among the numerous variables involved in a region's climate dynamics, maximum temperature is particularly important and studying its variability over long time scales has become a critical area of research, in light of increasing concerns over global warming~\cite{Perkins20}.
+Among the multiple variables involved in a region's climate dynamics, maximum temperature is particularly important, and studying its variability over long time scales has become a critical area of research, given increasing concerns over global warming~\cite{Perkins20}.
 Accurate modeling of such variability is essential not only for understanding climate dynamics but also for enhancing the predictability of extreme events and long-term climate projections.